 Vickie

-Well, speaking of the Living with Dying and the certificate program, which was all around the late 90s, early 2000s, what brought you to that work to begin with Joan ?
+Well, speaking of the Living with Dying and the certificate program, which was all around the late 90s, early 2000swhat brought you to that work to begin with Joan ?

 Joan (02:07)

 God, well, what brought me to the work?
 I was not a palliative care social worker, but it was my own personal experience that brought me to the work.
 I had a sister who I was incredibly close to who had breast cancer and then developed myelodysplastic syndrome and was very, very ill.
 It The myodysplastic syndrome was a result of the chemotherapy for the breast cancer, which was cured, but now she had this fatal disease.
 And so we did everything we could.
 We went all over trying to figure out who to work with and if there was anything to be done.
 We ended up at a very prestigious, unnamed hospital in New York City and meeting with the bone marrow transplant surgeon who was incredibly dismissive of her ambivalence about having a bone marrow transplant.
 She had three kids exactly the ages we had been when our father was dying of sacro lymphoma at age 47.
 And now here she was with kids the same ages and she was the same age as our father.
 So there was a bit of her psychosocial history that might've been elicited, would've been helpful, but there was no social worker attending this meeting or in fact attending at all.